-Lanhee Chen is a lecturer at Stanford Law School this year teaching Legislation.
-He is a research fellow at the Hoover Institution and teaches in the Public Policy Program at Stanford University.
-His current research focuses on campaigns and elections, health policy, economic policy, and California policy and politics.
-Chen, a veteran of several high-profile political campaigns, has also served in government, the private sector, and academia.
+Chen’s current research focuses on health policy, campaigns and elections, economic policy, and California policy and politics.
+A veteran of several high-profile political campaigns, he has also served in government, the private sector, and academia.

 Chen also served as the deputy campaign manager and policy director of Steve Poizner’s 2010 California gubernatorial campaign, the domestic policy director of Governor Romney’s first presidential bid in 2008, and a health policy adviser to the Bush-Cheney reelection campaign in 2004.

 In the Bush administration Chen was a senior official at the US Department of Health and Human Services.
 His private-sector experience includes having been an associate attorney with the international law firm of Gibson, Dunn & Crutcher LLP, where he practiced business litigation.
 Chen was also the Winnie Neubauer Visiting Fellow in Health Policy Studies at the Heritage Foundation and worked as a health policy advocate for a major business group in Washington, DC.

 An eight-time winner of Harvard University’s Certificate of Distinction in Teaching, Chen’s scholarship has appeared or been cited in several of the nation’s top political science journals.